Sitrozyi/Sitrozyi/README.md

 <summary><b>Offline Craftsmanship: 65cm Custom Moss Terrarium</b></summary>
 <br>

-> *"I saw a small terrarium being sold at an exorbitant price at my local botanical garden, thought it was a bit of a rip-off, so I made my own for under $70 (10,000 JPY)"*
+> *"I saw a small terrarium being sold at an exorbitant price at my local botanical garden, thought it was a bit of a rip-off, so I made my own for under $70 (10,000 yen)"*

 <table>
   <tr>